codenet/col733-cloud/compute-rdd.md

 while we are checkpointing them.
 Checkpointing an RDD involves workers replicating all of the RDD partitions into each other's memory.
 If worker memory is getting full, it can spill some RDD partitions to disk.
-Users can provide a persistence priority to RDDs to guide Spark.
+Users can provide a "persistence priority" to RDDs to guide Spark.

 The approach to straggler mitigation is similar to MapReduce: start backup tasks and let two workers race with each other to compute RDD partitions.
 Since, the